How to organize a project

 You can move/copy cards by right clicking on them or from the card actions menu.
 Then you just have to select the destination.

-If a card/project is moved or copied in an other organization, groups and models will be copied in this new organization.
-If a card/project is moved or copied between project of the same organization, groups and models will be made available in the new project.
+If a card/project is moved or copied in an other team, groups and models will be copied in this new team.
+If a card/project is moved or copied between project of the same team, groups and models will be made available in the new project.

 To filter cards on the board (ie. search through them instantly) click on the filter box in the top bar.

 Just type text to search through card titles.
 You can also use the various options in the filter dropdown to create more precise searches.